-During the period ended February 28, 2023, the Company entered into two binding purchase and sale agreements to sell the Company's Gullwing-Tot Lakes property and Paterson Lake property (Note 15).
-As it is highly probable that the value of these assets will be recovered primarily through sale rather than through continuing use, and management has committed to a plan to sell the assets as at November 30, 2022, the Company reclassified the carrying values of the Gullwing-Tot Lakes property and Paterson Lake property totaling \$1,750,000 as assets held for sale resulting in write-off of exploration and evaluation assets of \$1,915,226.
+During the period ended May 31, 2023, the Company entered into two binding purchase and sale agreements to sell the Company's Gullwing-Tot Lakes property and Paterson Lake property.
+As the Company made an assessment that it is highly probable that the value of these assets will be recovered primarily through sale rather than through continuing use, and management has committed to a plan to sell the assets as at November 30, 2022, the Company reclassified the carrying values of the Gullwing-Tot Lakes property and Paterson Lake property totaling \$1,750,000 as assets held for sale resulting in the write-off of exploration and evaluation assets of \$1,915,226.
 The carrying value reported represents the lower of the net book value and fair value less costs to sell.

-(Unaudited - Prepared by Management) (Expressed in Canadian Dollars)
+(Unaudited - Prepared by Management) (Expressed in Canadian Dollars) MAY 31, 2023